 - Do not overcook the noodles, Bil them a minute or two shy of the package’s suggested cook time as they will continue to cook when stir-fried with the rest of the ingredients.

 - Try to find Indomie instant noodles if you can at Walmart, Target, Asian supermarkets, or online.
 This brand of ramen is made specifically for stir-frying and has a better texture.

 - Cook the eggs just until set but still wet as they will continue to cook when added in the final stir-frying.

 - Not a big fan of ramen?
 Swap with linguine, spaghetti, or lo mein noodles.

-- I used chicken, shrimp, cabbage, carrots, and bean sprouts but this is a clean-your-fridge type of a dish.
-Feel free to add or substitute your favorite proteins and vegetables such as BBQ pork (char sui), thinly-sliced beef sirloin, broccoli florets, snow peas, green onions, bell peppers, and bok choy.
+- Feel free to add or substitute your favorite proteins and vegetables such as BBQ pork (char sui), thinly-sliced beef sirloin, broccoli florets, snow peas, green onions, bell peppers, and bok choy.

 - The cooking process is pretty quick so have your ingredients prepped and ready to go.

 - Use a wok or a wide pan with high sides for easy and less mess stir-frying.